There are at most finitely many singular moduli that are S-units: Introduction

 Let~$f$ be a nonconstant modular function defined over~$\Qalg$ and let~$v$ be in~$\VQ$.
 A number~$\alpha$ in~$\Cv$ is \emph{badly approximable in~$\Cv$ by the singular moduli of~$f$}, if there are constants~$A > 0$ and~$B$ such that for every singular modulus~$\fsm$ of~$f$ different from~$\alpha$ we have

 If this property does not hold, then~$\alpha$ is \emph{well approximated in~$\Cv$ by the singular moduli of~$f$}.

-\begin{theoalph} Let~$f$ be a nonconstant modular function defined over~$\Qalg$ and let~$v$ be in~$\VQ$.
-In the case where~$v$ is a prime number, assume in addition that~$f$ is a \emph{Hauptmodul} for a genus zero subgroup of~$\GL^+(2, \Q)$.
-Then, every singular modulus of~$f$ is badly approximable in~$\Cv$ by the singular moduli of~$f$. \end{theoalph}
+\begin{theoalph} Let~$f$ be a nonconstant modular function defined over~$\Qalg$, let~$\fsm_0$ be a singular modulus of~$f$ and let~$v$ be in~$\VQ$.
+In the case where ${v = \infty}$, assume that~$\fsm_0$ is a non-cuspidal value of~$f$ and in the case where~$v$ is a prime number, assume that~$f$ is a \emph{Hauptmodul}.
+Then, $\fsm_0$ is badly approximable in~$\Cv$ by the singular moduli of~$f$. \end{theoalph}

+In the case where ${v = \infty}$, the hypothesis that~$\fsm_0$ is a non-cuspidal value of~$f$ is necessary, see Proposition~\ref{p:cuspidal-are-approximated}$(i)$.

 In the case where~$f$ is the $j$\nobreakdash-invariant and ${v = \infty}$, the theorem above is a direct consequence of a result of Habegger \cite[Lemmas~5 and~8 and formula~(11), or the proof of Lemma~6]{Hab15}.
 In fact, using results of David and Hirata-Kohno in~\cite{DavHir09}, Habegger proved the stronger result that every algebraic number is badly approximable in~$\C$ by the singular moduli of the $j$\nobreakdash-invariant.
 It is unclear to us whether the analogous result holds in the $p$\nobreakdash-adic setting.